 $ git push origin master upstream pristine-tar $ git push --tags

-In case you aren't an official developer you just have to change the release
+In case you aren't an official developer, change the release from

-dch -r and push the changes.
-Thus, the package will be listed in the Ready For Upload section in PET and someone else will perform the upload on your behalf (or reset it back to
+dch -r) and push the changes.
+The package will then be listed in the Ready For Upload section in PET and someone else will perform the upload on your behalf (or reset it back to

 First make sure that the local repository is up to date, for example using gbp-pull(1).